edelgrace/blog/content/post/2012-06-18-roentgen-a-beautiful-lost-era.md

 I want Hyde to go back to the Roentgen days.
 The songs back then were just so poetic and beautiful and just created an amazing place in my mind whenever I listened to them.

 I understand that bands grow and change but I don't want them going in that direction.
 I'd love to see them evolve into more complicated and poetic lyrics with fancy and creative riffs.
 Not stadium bubblegum pop.
-I just&#8230; No.
+I just...
+No.

 I'll sit here and listen to forbidden lover on repeat and weep. <strike>Forbidden lover was such a long time ago omg I can't comprehend that.</strike>